brunomaga/brunomaga.github.io/_posts/2019-10-12-Variational-Autoencoders.md

 <p align="center"><img width="60%" height="60%" src="/assets/Variational-Autoencoders/vae_loss.png"/></p>

 The first term is the reconstruction loss (or expected negative log-likelihood of the i-th datapoint).
 The expectation is taken with respect to the encoder’s distribution over the representations, encouraging the VAE to generate valid datapoints.
-This loss compares the model output with the model input and can be the losses we used in regular autoencoders, such as L2 loss.
+This loss compares the model output with the model input and can be the losses we used in regular autoencoders, such as L2 loss, cross-entropy, etc.

-The second term is the Kullback-Leibler divergence between the encoder’s distribution $$q_{\theta}(z \mid x)$$ and p(z).
-This divergence measures how much information is lost (in units of nats) when using $$q$$ to represent $$p$$.
-It is one measure of how close $$q$$ is to $$p$$.
+The second term is the Kullback-Leibler divergence between the encoder’s distribution $$q_{\theta}(z \mid x)$$ and the standard Gaussians $$p(z)$$, where $$p(z)=\mathcal{N}(\mu=0, \sigma^2=1)$$.
+This divergence compares the latent vector with a zero mean, unit variance Gaussian distribution, and penalizes the VAE if it starts to produce latent vectors that are not from the desired distribution.
+If the encoder outputs representations $$z$$ that are different than those from a standard normal distribution, it will receive a penalty in the loss.
+This regularizer term means ‘keep the representations $$z$$ of each digit sufficiently diverse’.

 ### Results